HappyMehta/Generating-Keywords-for-Google-Ads/README.md

 # Generating-Keywords-for-Google-Ads

-!DataCamp Logo

 ## Project Overview

-This project involves creating a prototype set of keywords for search campaigns related to the sofas section of a massive online furniture retailer.
-By combining relevant words with product names, we'll generate potential keywords using Python.
+This Datacamp project involves creating a prototype set of keywords for search campaigns related to the sofas section of a massive online furniture retailer.
+By combining relevant words with product names, we'll generate potential keywords using Python and pandas library.

 ## Project Tasks